silnrsi/font-payap-lanna/documentation/source/developer.md

 The full source code is available on the [Payap Lanna Github repository](https://github.com/silnrsi/font-payap-lanna).

 Font sources are in the [UFO3](http://unifiedfontobject.org/versions/ufo3/) format with font family structures defined using [designspace](https://github.com/fonttools/fonttools/tree/master/Doc/source/designspaceLib).
-OpenType source code is stored in the [.fea](https://adobe-type-tools.github.io/afdko/OpenTypeFeatureFileSpecification.html) format in the UFO (features.fea) but is maintained in a separate file using the more efficient and powerful [.feax](https://github.com/silnrsi/pysilfont/blob/master/docs/feaextensions.rawmd) format.
 Graphite source code is stored in [Graphite Description Language](https://graphite.sil.org).

 The fonts are built using a completely free and open source workflow using industry-standard tools ([fonttools](https://github.com/fonttools/fonttools)), a package of custom python scripts ([pysilfont](https://github.com/silnrsi/pysilfont)), and a build and packaging system ([Smith](https://github.com/silnrsi/smith)).
 The whole system is available in a preconfigured virtual machine using VirtualBox and Vagrant.